yugabyte/yugabyte-db/docs/content/stable/manage/upgrade-deployment.md

 When you have unidirectional xCluster replication, it is recommended to upgrade the target cluster before the source.
 Once the target cluster is upgraded and finalized, you can proceed to upgrade the source cluster.

 If you have bidirectional xCluster replication, then you should upgrade and finalize both clusters at the same time.
 Perform the upgrade steps for each cluster individually and monitor both of them.
-If you encounter any issues, rollback both clusters.
+If you encounter any issues, roll back both clusters.
 If everything appears to be in good condition, finalize both clusters with as little delay as possible.

 {{< note title="Note" >}}
 xCluster replication requires the target cluster version to the same or later